-5. How will each stakeholder group strengthen the School-Parent Compact to support undefined?
+- 5. How will each stakeholder group strengthen the School-Parent Compact to support Science? - School

-In the Parent Compact the FY 22 Science Goal will be added.
+In the Parent Compact the FY 24 Science Goal will be added.
 This will emphasize the importance of setting goals and involving families in monitoring goals.
 Teachers will work with guidance to schedule quarterly parent conferences to support students.